oonqt/MBCord/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error**
-Attach the most recent error log
+Attach the most recent error log.
+This can be found by right clicking the tray application and clicking "Show Logs".
+If you can't access that, you can visit the default log directories for each platform here:
 - Windows: `C:\Users\YOUR_USERNAME\AppData\Roaming\EmbyCord\logs`
 - Mac: `~/Library/Application Support/EmbyCord/logs`
 - Linux: `~/.config/EmbyCord/logs`